Hamburg Messe und Congress GmbH is responsible for processing information on our webpages.

-We work together with Guest Company for some of our events.
-Guest Company provides us with an online invitation management tool for opening events which allows us to distribute free (online) invitations, reminders, registration confirmations and admission tickets for opening events.
+At some events we work together with service providers such as Guest Company or smart and more.
+The service provider provides us with an online invitation management tool for opening events which allows us to distribute free (online) invitations, reminders, registration confirmations and admission tickets for opening events.
 We have entered into a data processing agreement according to GDPR, Art.
-28 with Guest Company.
+28 with the service providers.
 Data is processed exclusively for the purpose of sending invitations to a selected group of recipients.

-In addition, we may receive data from our cooperation partners which we may have processed by Guest Company on their behalf according to GDPR, Art.
+In addition, we may receive data from our cooperation partners which we may have processed by the service provider on their behalf according to GDPR, Art.
 28.

 The legal basis for processing this data is provided by GDPR, Art.
 6(1)(f) ("legitimate interest") and the German Unfair Competition Act (UWG), section 7(3).
 The data will be deleted as soon as it is no longer needed for the processing purposes.

-You may object to the use of your data for the purposes given above at any time, or revoke your consent, by sending a message to datenschutz(at)hamburg-messe(dot)de.
+You may object to the use of your data for the purposes given above at any time, or revoke your consent, by sending a message to privacy(at)hamburg-messe(dot)de.
 If you choose to ask for deletion of your personally identifiable data stored by us, we will comply immediately unless our documentation and retention obligations require us to do otherwise.

 Hamburg Messe und Congress GmbH uses so-called Social Plug-Ins, a technology which allows you to share specific content on social media.
 To protect your privacy, we offer you these social plug-ins as "Two-Click Buttons".
 This two-click approach prevents user data (such as the user's IP address) to be transmitted to social networks such as Facebook at the moment you open our website.